Kuart1ss/AnalogueTrauma-in-CivilAviation/README.md

 The paper has been submitted and is available on the preprint website.
 The DOI of the paper on PsyArXiv is: [10.31234/osf.io/zk6db](https://doi.org/10.31234/osf.io/zk6db).The PsyArXiv website is: https://osf.io/preprints/psyarxiv/zk6db

-You can see the IRB Review Approval Form for this study at the document _IRB Request Form of Human Factors Research of HuanYe Psychology Group Application_.
+You can see the IRB Review Approval Form for this study at the document _IRB_Establishment of a Material Database for PTSS Induced by Analogue Trauma Paradigm in the Field of Civil Aviation.pdf_.

-You can view the informed consent information of the subjects in the 《实验被试知情同意书》, or view the English version in its corresponding English document _Establishment of a Material Database for PTSS Induced by Analogue Trauma Paradigm in the Field of Civil Aviation Informed Consent Form for Experimental Participants_.
+You can view the informed consent information of the subjects in the 实验被试知情同意书.pdf, or view the English version in its corresponding English document _Establishment of a Material Database for PTSS Induced by Analogue Trauma Paradigm in the Field of Civil Aviation Informed Consent Form for Experimental Participants。pdf_.
 Please note **that the Chinese version of the informed consent form for experimental subjects shall prevail**.

 All authors of the paper are: Xin Wang, Xiang Wang, Yu Meng, Zhaochen Zhang, Yiran Dong, Jiaxing Wang, Qilin Xiao.
 All authors own the copyright and authorship of these data.